yodobrin/resource-inventory/README.md

 - **Workbook Integration**: Designed specifically to work around the single-call limitation in Azure Workbooks, enabling complex queries with ease.
 - **CORS Support**: Configured to allow requests from any origin, making it versatile for various clients, including Azure Workbooks.
 - **Managed Identity**: Uses Azure Managed Identity for secure and seamless authentication with Azure Resource Manager.
+- **Cost API**: The function can be used to query the Azure Cost Management API to get cost data for multiple subscriptions.

 ## How It Works